Waiting for Your Love

 "Waiting for Your Love" is a song by American pop and rock band Toto from their 1982 album Toto IV.
 In 1983, it was released as a single, peaking at number 73 on the Billboard Hot 100 chart.

 Composition

 The song was written by vocalist Bobby Kimball and keyboardist David Paich and is performed in the key of A-flat major.

 Kimball said in an interview that he "wrote it in the '70s and originally called it "'You Got Me'".
+This has been substantiated by his producer and archivist John Zaika, and it was originally written in 1977.
+Kimball had the verses written in that original demo and him and Paich later wrote the chorus in 1981 when recording Toto IV.

 Reception

-Somethingelsereviews.com wrote that Bobby Kimball gave a fantastic lead vocal performance in the song, and that "Waiting for Your Love" had an infectious, danceable, back beat.
+Retrospectively, Preston Frazier of Somethingelsereviews.com wrote that Bobby Kimball gave a "fantastic lead vocal" performance in the song, and that "Waiting for Your Love" has "an infectious ... danceable, back beat".